Dr. Ash May, ND

 What does good health look like to you?
 I get a lot of blank stares when I ask this question, but it’s always my first question.

-A lot of patients come to me knowing what good health doesn’t look like: low testosterone, high blood pressure, high cholesterol, erectile dysfunction, depression, heart disease, or enlarged prostates, to name a few of the common complaints.
+A lot of patients come to me knowing what good health doesn’t look like: for men, low testosterone, high blood pressure, high cholesterol, erectile dysfunction, depression, heart disease, or enlarged prostates; for women, fatigue, weight gain, mood changes, hot flashes, digestive issues, or changes in hair and skin.

 Why good health in men is elusive